 Board of Management

-The IPFA is governed by a Board of Management which is led by Geoff Haley (Global Executive Chairman) and consists of twelve non-executive directors who are elected or co-opted from members of the association.
+The IPFA is governed by a Board of Management based in London and representatives in the USA & Australia, which is led by Geoff Haley (Global Executive Chairman) and consists of one further executive director, Daisy Brooker (Head of Global Operations) and 13 non-executive directors who are elected (three-year term) or co-opted from members of the association.

 Geoff is the founder and chairman of IPFA, the largest independent not for profit project finance trade association in the world.